 Recent research shows that depressive symptoms and suicide rates among adolescents increased between 2010 and 2015, especially among females.
 And teenagers who spent more time on social media and smartphones were more likely to report mental health issues.
 Moreover, adolescents who spent more time on non-screen activities, such as face-to-face social interaction, sports and exercise, homework, and print media, were less likely to report mental health issues.

-Cutting with a knife or other sharp object is a common method of self harm.
+Not all forms of self-harm look the same.
+One of the most common of the different types of self-harm is cutting, using a knife or other sharp object.
 Often teens cut themselves as a kind of ritual that leaves patterns on the skin.
 They may carve words or symbols on their skin.

-But teens also use other methods of self-harm, including one or more of the following:
+But teens also use different forms of self-harm, including one or more of the following:

 - Hitting or punching themselves or the walls